Jayson Gaddis: Founder of The Relationship School

 05:03.85 – Jayson Gaddis

 And not everybody’s up for that.
-But for the people that are they radically change their lives so that person in pain transforms into a very empowered person when they leave our school and then ah often they want to go on to help others with that because they’ve had such a big transformation so they want to become a coach and so we have a certification for people that want to.
+But for the people that are they radically change their lives so that person in pain transforms into a very empowered person when they leave our school.
+And then, often they want to go on to help others with that because they’ve had such a big transformation so they want to become a coach and so we have a certification for people that want to be a soldier out there in the world trying to help other people with us.

 Conflict Management in Parenting